At Claremont we work with many of our clients to develop mobile applications for Oracle E-Business Suite (EBS).

 For us, this approach makes most sense, since we’re developing apps with little or no prior knowledge of what devices or platforms our clients might run the apps on.
 It also allows us to treat the apps as extensions of the ERP system itself, and ensure the apps work seamlessly with existing Oracle technology.

-If you want to know more about Oracle’s MAF framework, there is plenty of information (including downloads) here
+If you want to know more about Oracle’s MAF framework, there is plenty of information (including downloads) on the following link: Oracle Mobile Application Framework

 The third defining strand of our approach, is to treat these mobile extensions in a similar way as we would treat CEMLIs.